-The envelope that would change his family’s life arrived on a Tuesday.
-It was such an ordinary thing—off white and business-sized, stamped with the return address of the department of immigration—to signal a day Markus Vogel would never forget.
+The envelope arrived on a Tuesday.
+It was such an ordinary thing—off-white and business-sized, printed with the return address of the NorAm Territory Citizenship and Immigration Services—to mark a day Markus Vogel would never forget.

-Mama handed him the mail as she juggled her keys around his baby sister, Isela.
-Sweat made her fingers slippery, and she swore under her breath, tossing tuck one errant loc behind her ear as Isela fussed.
+Mama juggled the mail and her keys around his baby sister.
+She swore under her breath, tossing her head to clear a stray lock from her eye as Isela fussed.

 His younger brother whined about a kid at school who had stolen his book during recess and called him a nerd.

-Mama listened with a half ear, sighing softly.
+Mama listened with half an ear, sighing softly.
 “You’ve got to learn to ignore people like that, Tobias.”

 Mark made a mental note to find that kid tomorrow and have a word with him.